DTJF/fbdoc/src/doc/2_Preparation.md

 # Build  {#SecBuild}

-Depending on whether the optional CMake package is installed (recommended), the \Proj executable can get compiled by the build management scripts or has to get compiled manually.
+Depending on whether the optional CMake package is installed (recommended), the \Proj executable can either get compiled by the build management scripts or has to get compiled manually.

 ## CMake Build  {#SubCMake}